How to Visit Sistelo and hike the Ecovia do Vez

 Can you do Ecovia do Vez by Bicycle?

 Yes, you can ride a bicycle in the Ecovia.
 But you can’t do it on a motorcycle!
-Although, it’s possible to do the Ecovia by bicycle it’s very hard in the Km close to Sistelo.
-The path is too uneven with huge rocks and even tree roots.
-You’ll most surely need to get out of the bike and walk a few times.
-Even if you are very good at BTT.
+Although it’s possible to do the Ecovia by bicycle, it’s very hard in the km close to Sistelo.
+The path is too uneven, with huge rocks and even tree roots.
+You’ll most surely need to get off the bike and walk a few times, even if you are very good at BTT.

-I would suggest that parts 1 and 2 are much more pleasant to do on a bicycle, as the path is smooth and have only a few short climbs.
-Now that I think about it, I need to try to do those parts on a bike, it looks very nice!
+Parts 1 and 2 would be much more pleasant to do on a bicycle, as the path is smooth and has only a few short climbs.
+Now that I think about it, I need to try to do those parts on a bike; they look very nice!

 Sistelo

-Sistelo is a small Portuguese village located in Arcos de Valdevez, in northern Portugal.
-Arcos de Valdevez is one of the main gateways to Peneda-Geres National Park, however, neither Sistelo or the Ecovia are located inside the Park.
-Despite being very small, Sistelo has a few landmarks and things to do and explore, one of them the Ecovia and pathways of Sistelo.
+Sistelo is a small Portuguese village in Arcos de Valdevez, northern Portugal.
+Arcos de Valdevez is one of the main gateways to Peneda-Geres National Park; however, neither Sistelo nor the Ecovia is located inside the Park.
+Despite being very small, Sistelo has a few landmarks and things to explore, including the Ecovia and the pathways of Sistelo.

 Visiting Sistelo

-The main feature of Sistelo is the terraces that look like they have been taken from East Asia and gave it the name of the little Portuguese Tibet.
-These terraces are an excellent example of the human ability to adapt and use the natural resources available as they were built to maximize the little available arable land.
-The terraces of Sistelo are both stunning to look at and vital to the survival in the area.
+The main feature of Sistelo is the terraces, which look like they were taken from East Asia and gave it the name of the little Portuguese Tibet.
+These terraces are an excellent example of the human ability to adapt and use the natural resources available, as they were built to maximize the little available arable land.
+The terraces of Sistelo are both stunning to look at and vital to the survival of the area.

-The village itself is a living postcard with the typical granitic houses, the granaries, the bridges and obviously the terraces.
-Despite being really small sistelo has a few landmarks that are worth mentioning like the Sistelo castle, the church, the Roman bridge, and the old mill.
+The village itself is a living postcard with the typical granitic houses, granaries, bridges, and terraces.
+Despite being really small, Sistelo has a few landmarks that are worth mentioning, like the Sistelo castle, the church, the Roman bridge, and the old mill.

-However, what really impresses in Sistelo are the shades green of the landscape, the endless cascades, the crystal clear water, the caws wandering around and, obviously, the wonderful terraces.
+However, what really impresses in Sistelo are the shades of green of the landscape, the endless cascades, the crystal clear water, the caws wandering around, and, obviously, the wonderful terraces.

 How long does it take to reach Sistelo?

-You should reserve about 30 minutes to do Arcos de Valdevez to Sistelo by car.
+You should reserve 30 minutes from Arcos de Valdevez to Sistelo by car.

 How much does a taxi cost?

 From Arcos de Valdevez to Sistelo, it cost us 25 Euros.
 Well, the meter said 26.2 Euros, but the driver was nice and gave us a small discount.
-During summer there’s one shuttle, but we have never used it, so we don’t know the price.
+There’s one shuttle during summer, but we have never used it, so we don’t know the price.

 Where to stay?

-If you decide to stay in the area to better enjoy the sights you basically have two options: stay in Arcos de Valdevez or stay in sistelo.
+If you decide to stay in the area to better enjoy the sights, you have two options: stay in Arcos de Valdevez or stay in Sistelo.

-In Arcos de Valdevez we suggest you stay in Luna Arcos Valdevez.
-It’s a hotel & Spa with all the amenities you need at a great price.
-It’s probably one of the best value for money options in Portugal.
-We have paid less than 50 Euros for a double room with breakfast included and access to the indoor pool, sauna, Jacuzzi and Turkish bath.
+In Arcos de Valdevez, we suggest you stay in Luna Arcos Valdevez.
+It’s a hotel and spa with all the amenities you need at a great price.
+It’s probably one of the best value-for-money options in Portugal.
+We paid less than 50 Euros for a double room with breakfast included and access to the indoor pool, sauna, Jacuzzi, and Turkish bath.
 Plus, after a long day of hiking, what more can we ask?

-If you want a cheaper option in Arcos de Valdevez, there’s also Casa dos Confrades very close to the city center and perfect for families with kids, as the rooms are good for a couple + child.
+If you want a cheaper option in Arcos de Valdevez, Casa dos Confrades is very close to the city center and perfect for families with kids.
+The rooms are good for a couple and a child.
 It’s also very budget-friendly.
 Have a look at the prices here.

-On the other hand, if you prefer to have a completely rustic lodge, your best option is to stay right in Sistelo.
+On the other hand, if you prefer a completely rustic lodge, your best option is to stay in Sistelo.
 The village is very small, but there are a few options.
 Have a look at the options here!

 Booking.com